A microscopic theory of Curzon-Ahlborn heat engine

-\textit{Statistics of power and efficiency of the Brownian CA engine.}---For a microscopic Brownian engine, average values are insufficient to describe the thermodynamic quantities.
-Fluctuations are non-neglibile.
-Based on the microscopic theory, we can further study the fluctuations of the power and the efficiency of the finite-time Brownian Carnot engine \citep{Holubec2014,Denzler2021,Denzler2020,Denzler2020a,Holubec2021,salazar2020work}.
-Specifically, we calculate the distribution of the fluctuating power $p\left(P\equiv-W/(\tau_{C}+\tau_{H})\right)$ and the distribution of the fluctuating efficiency $p\left(\zeta\equiv(-W-\eta Q_{H})/\left\langle Q_{H}\right\rangle \right)$.
-The analytical results can be obtained (see supplementary material).
-Please note that, instead of $-W/Q_{H}$, we define $\zeta\equiv(-W-\eta Q_{H})/\left\langle Q_{H}\right\rangle $ as the fluctuating efficiency which characterizes the deviation from the average efficiency $\eta$ defined above.
+\textit{Statistics of power and efficiency of the Brownian CA engine.}---Based on the microscopic theory, especially the joint generating function of work and heat $I(u,s)$ and the control scheme $\lambda(t)$ of the full cycle, we can further study the fluctuations of the power and the efficiency \citep{Holubec2014,Denzler2021,Denzler2020,Denzler2020a,Holubec2021,salazar2020work} together with the fluctuation theorems \citep{sinitsyn2011fluctuation,seifert2012stochastic} of the finite-time Brownian Carnot engine.
+Specifically, we calculate the distribution $p(P)$ of the fluctuating power $P\coloneqq-W/(\tau_{C}+\tau_{H})$ and the distribution $p(\zeta)$ of the fluctuating efficiency $\zeta\coloneqq-(W+\eta Q_{H})/\left\langle Q_{H}\right\rangle $ from the generating function $I_{\mathrm{cycle}}(u_{H},u_{C},s)=\left\langle e^{u_{H}Q_{H}+u_{C}Q_{C}+sW}\right\rangle $ (see supplementary material) of a whole cycle.
+Please note that, instead of $-W/Q_{H}$, we define $\zeta$ as the fluctuating efficiency which characterizes the deviation from the average efficiency $\eta$ defined above.
 It is straightforward to see that $\left\langle \zeta\right\rangle =0$.